mintunmedia/groups-for-membermouse/readme.txt

 1. The Groups Dashboard

 == Changelog ==
+2.1.5
+- BUG FIX: Fixed a conditional bug that caused the delete action button to not show in the Group Leader Dashboard shortcode

 2.1.4
 - ENHANCEMENT: Added attribute support to Group Leader Dashboard shortcode.
 Can now display members in table based on status
 - ENHANCEMENT: Updated Group Leader Dashboard shortcode to allow multiple uses on the same page